stephenfrench9/pytest/README.md

 ```

 Note that the factory sequence started at 0.
 Would have been nice if it had started at 1.
-Easy enough to fix with a +1
+Easy enough to fix with a +1.

-#### One Sequence Counter
-There is only one sequence.
+Let us demonstrate that there is only one sequence.
 It is shared between attributes.

-Lets use a sequence to start the pk at 0, along with the username, so that pk and username use the same integer.
+Let us use a sequence to start the pk at 0, along with the username, so that pk and username use the same integer.
 ```
 from factoryboy_example.example_factories import ExampleUserFactory_one_sequence
 default_0 = ExampleUserFactory_one_sequence()